unfoldedcircle/integration-androidtv/README.md

 The integration currently supports almost all features that the library provides.
 Button control and ON/OFF states are supported.
-Unfortunately media image and playing information are not :( Source and source list is still a TODO.
+Unfortunately media image and playing information are not :( Source list is limited to predefined list as retrieving a list of installed apps is not possible.

 ## Build self-contained binary